 This series is our gift to you, we promise you will feel better for taking the time out to listen to and follow these generous practitioners.

-The meditations can be purchased for a minimum fee of $1.35, this represents the cost of $1 + tax and fees and is similar to the price of an iTunes track.
+The meditations can be purchased for a minimum fee of $1.50 each.
 To show appreciation for the artists who made them, we encourage you to pay what you can.
 All funds raised through the purchase of these meditations goes to the artists who made them and to us, Dance Makers Collective, to reinvest in programs for our communities.

 Body in place meditation is a way to embody an acknowledgment of country and connect with ourselves (body mind and spirit), and the environment through meditation.